MeghaJakhotia/InternetSecurityAttacks/README.md

 3. **IP Attacks**
 >*Description:* In this lab, we understand the way fragmentation works and perform attacks such as DOS Attack, Ping-of-death attack, Teardrop attack, ICMP redirect attack by exploiting the vulnerabilities at Layer 3.

+4. **TCP Attacks**
+>*Description:* The vulnerabilities in the TCP/IP protocols represent a special genre of vulnerabilities in protocol designs and implementations; they provide an invaluable lesson as to why security should be designed in from the beginning, rather than being added as an afterthought.
+Moreover, studying these vulnerabilities helped me understand the challenges of network security and why many network security measures are needed.

+5. **Mitnick Attack**
+>*Description:* In this lab, we perform TCP Session Hijacking attack on a machine.
+As done by Mitnick, we exploit the relationship between a trusted server and a sensitive server and plant a backdoor on the sensitive machine to gain unrestricted access.

+6. **DNS Cache Poisoning Attack**
+>*Description:* Here, we perform local and remote DNS Cache Poisoning attack.
+DNS (Domain Name System) is the Internet’s phone book; it translates hostnames to IP addresses and vice versa.
+This translation is through DNS resolution, which happens behind the scene.
+DNS attacks manipulate this resolution process in various ways, with an intent to misdirect users to alternative destinations, which are often malicious

+7. **DNS Rebinding Attack**
+>*Description:* In this lab, we demonstrate the functioning of DNS Rebinding Attack - linking the original domain name to different IP address, in order to gain access to restricted home network.
+We also see how it can be used to exploit the IoT devices in the home network.

 ## Key Learnings